 The University of Ghana is the oldest and largest of the many Ghanaian public universities and gained full university status in 1961, and now has nearly 40,000 students.

-It was founded in 1948 in the British colony of the Gold Coast, as the University College of the Gold Coast, and was originally an affiliate college of the University of London, which supervised its academic programmes and awarded degrees.
+It was founded in 1948 in the British colony of the Gold Coast, as the University College of the Gold Coast, and was originally an affiliate of the college of the University of London, which supervised its academic programs and awarded degrees.